JSudron/lightsout/README.md

 - Colour scheme from [Coolors](https://coolors.co/).
 - Slack & [Stack Overflow](https://www.stackoverflow.com/) were used to troubleshoot issues I had.
 - Tutor Support was also invaluable, not only the support but their patience.
+- Also huge thanks to my mentor who really gave me some amazing advice throughout the project, he definitely went over and above to help me out.

 #### Navbar